 In 2011, a second Child Aid program was implemented in Ghanzi.
 There, the San people have been forced into a rapid assimilation with Botswana society, leaving them vulnerable to societal and economic hardships.
 Because of this situation, children work on farms and within the towns so that they can help to provide for their families.
 The Ghanzi Child Aid program is aimed at preventing this labor-related child abuse, while also providing education, improving health and food security and economic empowerment for the development of the child.

-There are currently 6,000 families enrolled in the Child Aid programs in Botswana, which combined are reaching 15,000 people across the Ganzi and Phikwe regions.
+There are currently 6,000 families enrolled in the Child Aid programs in Botswana, which combined are reaching 30,000 people across the Ganzi and Phikwe regions.
 The projects are implementing various income-generating activities to help fight poverty in the communities.
-For instance, in 2015, Child Aid established 35 backyard gardens and enrolled nearly 700 members in savings groups and micro loan programs.
-Child Aid also reached over 3,700 people with important information about sexual reproductive health, hygiene, and nutrition, and held numerous HIV prevention campaigns.
+For instance, in 2016, Child Aid established approximately 260 vegetable gardens and enrolled nearly 350 members in savings groups and micro loan programs.
+Child Aid also reached over 5,000 people with important information about sexual reproductive health, hygiene, and nutrition, and held numerous HIV prevention campaigns.